Focus and Scope

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.
 We do not charge APCs, and we aim to keep it that way.
+We will never charge for article submission.

 JHS was founded in 2011 by George Walkden as part of eLanguage, with Ian Roberts as Editor-in-Chief.
 From 2013-2017 the journal was an online-only section of the LSA's flagship journal Language, with George joined by Caitlin Light as Associate Editor.
 From 2017 onwards, JHS is once more a fully independent journal.
-The editorial team consists of George Walkden (Konstanz), Lauren Fonteyn (Manchester) and Marieke Meelen (Cambridge).
+The editorial team consists of George Walkden (Konstanz), Lauren Fonteyn (Leiden) and Marieke Meelen (Cambridge).